 - Any person convicted of a juvenile offense

-Unless you fall into one of these categories, you are not eligible for expungement (call your local state legislator to complain, not me).
-A search for your case on the Idaho State Repository, now becoming iCourts, will always show a record of your case.
+Unless you fall into one of these narrow categories, you are not eligible for expungement (call your local state legislator to complain, not me).
+A search for your case on iCourts, will always show a record of your case.

-The closest thing to expungment that Idaho offers for cases that do not fall into one of the 3 categories listed above is sealing the records of a case.
+The closest thing to expungement that Idaho offers is sealing the records of a case.
 Physical and electronic records may be temporarily or permanently sealed or redacted by order of the court on a case-by-case basis.
 The party must file a motion to seal and then the court must hold a hearing on the motion to seal.
 In ruling on whether specific records should be disclosed, redacted, or sealed the court must determine and make a finding of fact as to whether the interest in privacy or public disclosure predominates.
 Before a court may enter an order redacting or sealing records, it must also make one or more of the following determinations in writing:

 - That the documents or materials contain highly intimate facts or statements, the publication of which would be highly objectionable to a reasonable person, or

 - That the documents or materials contain facts or statements that the court finds might be libelous, or

 - That the documents or materials contain facts or statements, the dissemination or publication of which would reasonably result in economic or financial loss or harm to a person having an interest in the documents or materials, or compromise the security of personnel, records or public property of or used by the judicial department, or

 - That the documents or materials contain facts or statements that might threaten or endanger the life or safety of individuals, or

 - That it is necessary to temporarily seal or redact the documents or materials to preserve the right to a fair trial.

 Even if your situation falls under one of these 5 categories, Idaho courts are generally unwilling to seal a case except under very VERY rare circumstances.
 Don't be surprised if this is a long shot at best.